WhiteHoodHacker/whitehoodhacker.net/README.md

 I developed this website entirely from scratch, although most of the blog post generation was taken from [gatsby-starter-blog](https://github.com/gatsbyjs/gatsby-starter-blog).
 Posts are generated from markdown and MDX files located in the `contents/posts` directory.

 This website also uses Bootstrap 5.0, mainly for the grid system and a few visual components.
-Most of the visual styles are custom made in (including the fancy animations).
+Most of the visual styles are custom made (including the fancy animations).
 These styles can be found in `main.css`.

 ## Quick Start